Resxt/Plutonium-IW5-Scripts/small_scripts/README.md

 Change the team names to custom names depending on the game mode

+## disable_nuke_killstreak.gsc

+Prevent players from obtaining the nuke/M.O.A.B killstreak when they have enough kills.

 ## disable_self_explosive_damage.gsc

 Prevents players from dying to their own grenades and rockets.